AbdulHadi806/Muffin-or-cupcake-model/README.md

 - **Development Date**: January 25, 2024

 ## How to predict
-You will need to add flour and sugar to predict the value.
+You will need to add flour and sugar to predict the recipe.
 <div>
   <img width="494" alt="image" src="https://github.com/AbdulHadi806/Muffin-or-cupcake-model/assets/113926529/4a76e14b-24ee-45c1-95f9-92126fb608e3">
 </div>